 Review of advertising drafts

 The Alcohol Sector (ALK) of the Federal Office for Customs and Border Security FOCBS examines whether alcohol advertisements (before publication) comply with the provisions on advertising in the Alcohol Act.
 You can enter your advertising drafts in the "Advertisement submission" submenu and send them to us.
-After their evaluation, you will receive a report by email with the result of the review.
-You will receive the responses within one working week.
+After their evaluation, you will receive a report by email with the result of the review within 30 days.

 Advertising provisions for other alcoholic beverages